typst/typst/tests/typ/code/block.typ

   for s in parts [{s}]
 }

-// Evaluates to join of the templates and strings.
+// Evaluates to join of the content and strings.
 {
   [How]
   if true {